GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 1. No candidate, whether state or federal, shall run for a new term after age 65.
 2. If the candidate is elected before age 65, they may complete their current term.

+### Section 10: Limitation on Repeated Sortition Service

+1. **Preamble and Rationale:**

+To preserve the integrity of sortition as a true reflection of the common citizen, to prevent the consolidation of experiential advantage, and to distribute the burden and privilege of civic service as widely as possible among the populace, no citizen shall serve in a sortition-based branch more than once in their lifetime.

+2. **The Permanent Ineligibility Registry:**
+- A secure, automated, and publicly auditable National Civic Service Registry shall be maintained by the National Electoral Commission.
+- Upon completion of a term in any sortition-based branch (Citizen's, Worker's, or Historian Branch), a citizen's unique identifier shall be permanently added to the Ineligible for Future Sortition list.
+- The registry shall only record eligibility status (eligible/ineligible) and the branch served; it shall not contain performance reviews, voting records, or personal opinions from the service period.

+3. **Scope of the Limitation:**
+- The one-service limit applies across all sortition-based branches.
+A citizen who serves in the Citizen's Assembly is thereby rendered ineligible for future sortition to the Worker's Branch, Historian Branch, or another term in the Citizen's Assembly.
+- This limitation applies only to sortition-based federal branches.
+It does not affect a citizen's right to:
+* Vote in all elections.
+* Run for elected office in the Legislative or Executive branches.
+* Serve in appointed roles or as a professional civil servant.
+* Be selected for local-level sortition bodies, if such exist.

+4. **Exceptions and Safeguards:**
+- **Medical Hardship:** A citizen selected who is medically certified as physically or psychologically unfit for service before the commencement of their term shall be excused and not added to the registry.
+Their slot shall be filled by the next randomly selected eligible citizen.
+- **Verification and Appeal:** A citizen may formally appeal their inclusion in the registry only on the grounds of mistaken identity.
+The burden of proof for such an appeal shall be on the citizen.
+- **Transparency:** The total number of citizens in the ineligible registry shall be public information, updated annually, to provide a measure of the system's reach.

+5. **Implementation Clause:**
+- This section shall take effect one year after ratification.
+The National Civic Service Registry shall be established during this period, initially populated with records of all citizens who have previously served in a sortition-based branch since the Constitution's ratification.

+**Framer's Justification (for the record):** "The power of sortition is its power to disrupt.
+It breaks professional political classes, shatters careerist thinking, and forces the state to listen to the raw, unvarnished voice of its people.
+But any system, left to its own devices, will create a new elite.
+If the same person can be selected multiple times, we risk creating a 'civic service elite'—people who know the procedures, know the levers of power, and gain an un-democratic advantage over their truly novice peers.
+This amendment ensures the 'disruption' of sortition is permanent and widely distributed.
+It guarantees that the halls of power are forever filled with true amateurs, ensuring the government never loses touch with the reality of the governed.
+It is the final safeguard against the system becoming what it was designed to destroy."

 ---